omahs/availproject.github.io/docs/clash-of-nodes/dymension/migrate.md

 4. **Send the Verification Transaction**:

    - After importing the sequencer's address into your wallet, conduct a transaction by sending the specified amount to the designated verification address.
-   - Ensure the transaction details match the amount and destination address provided by the moderator.
+   - Ensure the transaction details match the amount and destination address **`0x1eB169bEC2725475153F493aAcDaad4E9CA1e32E`**.

 5. **Submit Proof of Transaction in PR**:
    - Visit the [<ins>explorer link</ins>](https://fl.dym.fyi/) and obtain the transaction ID of the completed transfer.